 IX) <GeographicalAreaChange>, an optional element specifying what geographical area changes trigger location reporting.
 Consists of the following sub-elements:

 A) <AnyAreaChange>, an optional element.
 The presence of this element specifies that any geographical area change is a trigger.
-Contains a mandatory <TriggerId> attribute that shall be set to a unique string;

-B) <EnterSpecificArea>, an optional element specifying a geographical area which when entered triggers a location report.
 Contains a mandatory <TriggerId> attribute that shall be set to a unique string.
-The <EnterSpecificArea> element has the following sub-elements:

-x1) <GeographicalArea>, an optional element containing a <TriggerId> attribute and the following two subelements:

-i1) <PolygonArea>, an optional element specifying the area as a polygon specified in clause 5.2 in 3GPP TS 23.032 [47]; and

-i2) <EllipsoidArcArea>, an optional element specifying the area as an Ellipsoid Arc specified in clause 5.7 in 3GPP TS 23.032 [47]; and
+At least one <GeographicalArea> element with its sub-elements, as defined in the <EnterSpecificArea> element, has to be contained within this trigger or within a different active trigger;

-C) <ExitSpecificAreaType>, an optional element specifying a geographical area which when exited triggers a location report.
+B) <EnterSpecificArea>, an optional element specifying a geographical area, which, when entered, triggers a location report.
 Contains a mandatory <TriggerId> attribute that shall be set to a unique string.
+The <EnterSpecificArea> element contains a <GeographicalArea> element, as defined in bullet 3); and

+C) <ExitSpecificArea>, an optional element specifying a geographical area, which, when exited, triggers a location report.
+Contains a mandatory <TriggerId> attribute that shall be set to a unique string and a <GeographicalArea> element with its sub-elements, as defined in the <EnterSpecificArea> element.

-<Request> is an element with a <RequestId> attribute.
+<Request> is an element with a <RequestId> attribute and an optional "refresh" attribute.
 The <Request> element is used to request a location report.
+The "refresh" attribute is a Boolean and requires that the location information is immediately updated.
 The value of the <RequestId> attribute is returned in the corresponding <ReportId> attribute in order to correlate the request and the report.